History of Thailand: Reunification by Taksin

-After more than 400 years of power, in 1767, the Kingdom of Ayutthaya was brought down by invading Burmese armies, its capital destroyed, and the territory split.
-Despite its complete defeat and occupation by Burma, Siam made a rapid recovery.
-The resistance to Burmese rule was led by the noble military leader Taksin.
-He travelled first to the town Chonburi, and then to Rayong, where he raised a small army.
-He made a surprise attack on Chanthaburi and captured it on 15 June 1767.
-Taksin's army grew rapidly.
-Within a year he had defeated the Burmese occupation army and re-established a Siamese state with its capital at Thonburi on the west bank of the Chao Phraya, 20 km from the Gulf of Thailand.
+In 1767, after more than 400 years, the Kingdom of Ayutthaya was brought down by invading Burmese armies, its capital destroyed and its territory split.
+Recovery was rapid despite the defeat and occupation, and resistance to Burmese rule was led by the noble military commander Taksin.
+He went first to Chonburi and then to Rayong, where he raised a small army, and took Chanthaburi by surprise attack on 15 June 1767.
+His army grew quickly, and within a year he had defeated the Burmese occupation force and re-established a Siamese state with its capital at Thonburi on the west bank of the Chao Phraya, 20 km from the Gulf of Thailand.
 In 1767 he was crowned as King Taksin (now officially known as "Taksin the Great").

-Wat Arun, the most prominent temple of the Thonburi period, derives its name from the Hindu god Aruṇa.
-Its main prang was constructed later in the Rattanakosin period.
+Wat Arun was originally a small temple called Wat Makok built in the 17th century.
+The central prang was completed around 1851.

-After the sacking of Ayutthaya, the country fell apart due to the lack of a central authority.
-Besides King Taksin, who had organised his force in the southeastern provinces, four other claimants and warlords had seized power and set up their own sphere of influence.
-Prince Thepphiphit, King Boromakot's son, who had been unsuccessful in a diversionary action against the Burmese in 1766, had set himself up as the ruler of Phimai holding sway over the eastern provinces including Nakhon Ratchasima or Khorat.
+After the sack of Ayutthaya the country fell apart for want of a central authority.
+Besides Taksin, who had raised his force in the southeastern provinces, four other claimants and warlords held spheres of their own.
+Prince Thepphiphit, a son of King Boromakot whose diversionary action against the Burmese in 1766 had failed, set himself up as ruler of Phimai, holding the eastern provinces including Nakhon Ratchasima or Khorat.
 The Governor of Phitsanulok, whose first name was Ruang, had proclaimed himself independent, with the territory under his control extending to the province of Nakhon Sawan.
-A Buddhist monk named Ruan made himself a prince, appointing fellow monks as army commanders, at the town of Sawangburi (known as Fang in Uttaradit Province).
-Previously, He had pursued Buddhist studies at Ayutthaya with such excellent results that he had been appointed the chief monk of Sawangburi by King Boromakot.
-In the southern provinces as far north as Chumphon, a Pra Palad who was the acting Governor of Nakhon Si Thammarat declared his independence and raised himself to a princely rank.
+A Buddhist monk named Ruan made himself a prince at Sawangburi, known as Fang in Uttaradit Province, and appointed fellow monks as army commanders.
+He had studied at Ayutthaya so well that King Boromakot had made him chief monk of Sawangburi.
+In the southern provinces as far north as Chumphon, a Pra Palad, acting governor of Nakhon Si Thammarat, declared himself independent and took princely rank.